God - the Big Picture

 The Big Picture is God.

-There is nothing beyond Him.
+There is nothing beyond Him or outside Him.

-He has always existed.
+God has always existed.

 He created time and space.

 He created us, everything we can see, and everything we can't see.

 It's critical to have that perspective in order to understand our existence.